The Structure of the Majorana Clifford Group

-Therefore only the strings with even parity commute and hence can act as physical observables or elements of a stabilizer.
-This does however not imply that odd-parity strings are without use, as they can for example describe logical operators acting on stabilizer states.
-This is discussed in more detail in Section \ref{sec:logical_operators}.
+Hence only strings with even parity commute with $(-1)^F$ and can therefore be considered valid observables.
+This does however not imply that odd-parity strings are without use, as they can for example describe particle insertions or logical operators acting on stabilizer states.
+The latter is discussed in more detail in Section \ref{sec:logical_operators}.

 Besides their physical relevance, even Majorana strings also have the useful property that their parity is preserved under composition with other even strings.
 Hence it makes sense to identify the subspace of all even-parity vectors in $\F^{2n}$: